vivek-coder-hash/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaab/index.md

 Write code to

 - create a database of your country name.
+// use India   (switched to database name India)
 - check list of databases to see newly created database.
+//admin   0.000GB
+config  0.000GB
+local   0.000GB
 - check which database you are currently connected to ?
+India